wasp-lang/open-vibe/public/modules/phase-2-module-1.md

 SAY: "See how the folders are named after *what they do*, not *what kind of code they are*?
 Most of these folders exist because of an external service we just talked about.
 That's the glue, right there in the file tree."

+STOP: Do not continue until the user confirms they understand the concept above.
+Answer any questions first before confirming understanding.

+ASK: Does this concept of a SaaS app make sense?

 Now make the glue tangible.
 Print this snippet to show them what an `.env.server` file looks like (do NOT have them open the file — just print a sanitized example):

 ```env